 22. But the hair of his head began to grow out after it was shaved.

 ¶23.
-And the lords of the Philistines were gathered to gather to make a great sacrifice to Dagon their god, and to celebrate.
-And they said, “Our god had given Sampson our great enemy into our hand!”
+And the lords of the Philistines were gathered together to make a great sacrifice to Dagon their god, and to celebrate.
+And they said, “Our god has given Samson our great enemy into our hand!”

-24. And when the people saw him and praised their god because they said, “Our god has given our great enemy into our hand, the ravager of our land, and the one who slew so many of us!”
+24. And when the people saw him, they praised their god, for they said, “Our god has given our enemy into our hand, the ravager of our land, and the one who slew so many of us!”

-25. And then, when their hearts were merry, they said, “Call Sampson!
+25. And it came to pass, when their hearts were merry, that they said, “Call for Samson!
 Let him entertain us!”
-So, they called Sampson from the prison-house, and he performed before them.
+So, they called for Samson from the house of prisoners, and he made sport before them.
 Then they made him stand between the pillars.

-26. And Sampson said to the young man who was holding his hand, “Let go of me so that I can feel the pillars that this building rests upon, so I can lean on them.”
+26. And Samson said to the young man who was holding him by the hand, “Let go of me so that I can feel the pillars that this building rests upon, so I can lean on them.”

-27. Now, the building was filled with men and women, and all the lords of the Philistines were there.
-And on the roof were about 3,000 men and women who had been looking on while Sampson made them laugh.
+27. Now, the house was filled with men and women, and all the lords of the Philistines were there.
+And on the roof were about three-thousand men and women who had been looking on while Samson entertained.

-28. And Sampson call on Jehovah, and said, “My Lord Jehovah!
-Remember me, I beseech you, and strengthen me, I beseech you, just this once, O God, that I may carry out this one act of vengeance against the Philistines for my two eyes!
+28. And Samson cried out to Jehovah, and said, “My Lord Jehovah!
+Remember me, and strengthen me, I beseech you, just this one time, O God, that with one act of vengeance, I might avenge myself of the Philistines for my two eyes!”

-29. Then Sampson grasped the two middle pillars upon which the building rested, and he braced himself against them, one to his right, and one to his left.
+29. Then Samson grasped the two middle pillars upon which the house rested, and he braced himself against them, his right hand on one, and his left hand on the other.

-30. And Sampson said, “Let me die with the Philistines!
-And he pushed out with all his might, and the building collapsed upon the lords and upon all the people that were in it.
-And so it was that the dead that he killed when he died were many more than the ones he killed while he lived.
+30. And Samson said, “Let me die with the Philistines!”
+And he bowed himself with all his might, and the house collapsed upon the lords and upon all the people that were in it.
+And so it was that the dead that he killed at his death were many more than the ones he killed while he lived.

 ¶1.
 Then there was a man from the hill country of Ephraim, and his name was Micaiah.

-2. And he said to his mother, the 1,100 pieces of silver that were taken from you, and in my presence you uttered a curse and also spoke in my hearing — behold, the silver is with me.
-I took it,” And his mother said, “Blessed be my son of Jehovah!”
+2. And he said to his mother, “The eleven hundred pieces of silver of yours that were taken, and about which you uttered a curse, and even spoke it in my ears – behold, the silver is with me.
+I took it.”
+And his mother said, “Blessed of Jehovah be my son!”

-3. And he restored the 1,100 pieces of silver to his mother.
-And his mother said, “I had wholly dedicated the silver to Jehovah, from my hand for my son, to make a carved idol and a metal image, and then I will bring it back to you.”
+3. And he restored the eleven hundred pieces of silver to his mother.
+And his mother said, “I had solemnly dedicated the silver to Jehovah from my hand for my son, to make a graven image and a molten image, and then I will bring it back to you.”

-4. And he returned the silver to his mother, and his mother took 200 pieces of silver and gave it to the silversmith, and he made it into a graven image and a molten image.
+4. So he restored the silver to his mother, and his mother took two hundred pieces of silver and gave it to the silversmith, and he made it into a graven image and a molten image.
 And it was in the house of Micaiah.

-5. Now, the man Micah had a house of gods, and he made an ephod, and teraphim, and he consecrated one of his sons, and he became his priest.
+5. Now, the man Micah had a house of gods, and he made an ephod, and teraphim, and he ordained one of his sons, and he became his priest.

-6. (In those days, there was no king in Israel; everyone did what was right in his own eyes.)
+6. In those days, there was no king in Israel; each man did what was right in his own eyes.

 ¶7.
-And there was a young man from Bethlehem-Judah, and he was a Levite, and he was sojourning there.
+And there was a young man of Bethlehem-Judah of the family of Judah, and he was a Levite, and he was sojourning there.

-8. And the man went from the city, from Bethlehem-Judah, to sojourn wherever he could find a place, and as he was making his way, he came to the hill country of Ephraim, to the house of Micah.
+8. And the man went from the city, from Bethlehem-Judah, to sojourn wherever he could find to make his living, and he came to the hill country of Ephraim, to the house of Micah.

 9. And Micah said to him, “Where’d you come from?”
-And he said to him, “I am a Levite from Bethlehem-Judah, and I am going to sojourn wherever I can find a place.”
+And he said to him, “I am a Levite from Bethlehem-Judah, and I am going to sojourn wherever I can find a position.”

-10. And Micah said, “Live here with me, and be my father and priest!
-And I will give you ten silver pieces a year, and a set of clothes, and food.
-So, the Levite went with him.
+10. And Micah said, “Stay with me, and be my father and priest, and I will give you ten silver pieces per year, and a suit of clothes, and your living.”
+So, the Levite stayed.

-11. And the Levite agreed to dwell with the man, and the young man was to him as one of his sons.
+11. And the Levite agreed to dwell with the man, and the young man became to him as one of his sons.

-12. And Micah consecrated the Levite, and the Levite became his priest, and he was in the house of Micah.
+12. And Micah ordained the Levite, and the young man became his priest, and he was in the house of Micah.

 13. And Micah said, “Now I know that Jehovah will do me good, because I have a Levite for a priest.”

 ¶1.
 In those days, there was no king in Israel.
-And in those days, the tribe of Dan was searching for an inheritance for them to live in because, until that day, their inheritance had not fallen to them among the tribes of Israel.
+And in those days, the tribe of the Danites was looking for an inheritance for himself to live in because until that day, an inheritance had not fallen to it among the tribes of Israel.

-2. So, the children of Dan sent from their family five men beyond their borders, mighty men, from Zorah and from Eshtaol, to explore the land and make search.
-And they said to them, “Go spy out the land.”
-And they came to the hill country of Ephraim, to the house of Micah, and the Levite was there.
+2. So, the children of Dan sent beyond their borders five men from their family, mighty men, from Zorah and from Eshtaol, to spy out the land and explore it.
+And they said to them, “Go explore the land.”
+And they came to the hill country of Ephraim, to the house of Micah, and they lodged there.

-3. When they were near the house of Micah, they recognized the voice of the young man, the Levite, and they turned in there.
-And they said to him, “Who brought you here?” and “What are you doing in this place? and “What do you have here?”
+3. When they were near the house of Micah, they took note of the voice of the young man, the Levite, and they turned aside there.
+And they said to him, “Who brought you here?” and “What are you doing in this place?” and “What do you have here?”

-5. And they said to him, “Inquire of God, if you will, that we may know if the journey on which we go will prosper.”
+5. And they said to him, “Inquire of God, if you will, that we may know if the journey on which we are going will prosper.”

-6. And he said to them, “Go in peace!
+6. And the priest said to them, “Go in peace!
 Before Jehovah is your way in which you go.”

 ¶7.
-Then the five men went away, and they came to Laish.
-And they observed how the people in it were living confidently, after the custom of the Sidonians, undisturbed and unsuspecting, and no one lacking anything on earth, possessing wealth.
-Moreover, they were far from the Zidonians, and had no dealings with anyone.
+Then the five men left, and they came to Laish.
+And they observed how the people in it were living confidently, after the custom of the Sidonians, undisturbed and unsuspecting, and no one in the land was lacking a thing, but possessed wealth.
+Moreover, they were far from the Sidonians and had no dealings with any man.

-8. And they went in to their brothers at Zorah and Eshtaol, and their brothers said to them, “What did you find?”
+8. And they came to their brothers at Zorah and Eshtaol, and their brothers said to them, “What news?”

-9. And they said, “Get up, and let us go up against them!
-For we saw the land, that, behold, it is very good.
-You are doing nothing!
+9. And they said, “Rise, and let us go up against them!
+For we saw the land, and behold, it is very good.
+And you are sitting still!
 Do not be slow to go and move in to possess the land!

-10.When you go, you will enter a land that spreads out like hands, for God has given it into your hands, a place where there is no lack of anything on earth!”
+10.When you go in, you will come to an unsuspecting people and a spacious land.
+Surely, God has given it into your hand, a place where there is no lack of anything that is in the earth!”

-11. So, some of the family of Dan set out from there, for Zorah and Eshtaol, girt with weapons of war.
+11. So, some of the family of the Danites set out from there, six hundred men from Zorah and Eshtaol, girt with weapons of war.

-12. And when they went up, they camped in Kirjath-jearim in Judah.
-That is why they called that place “Camp Dan” to this day.
-Behold, it is to the west of Kirjath-jearim.
+12. And they went up and camped in Kirjath-jearim in Judah.
+That is why they called that place Mahaneh-Dan to this day.
+Behold, it is west of Kirjath-jearim.